cyanreg/avtransport/draft-qproto-spec.md

 | b(8)  | `disable`          |              | If `1`, asks the sender to not send any packets relating to `stream_id` streams. |

 This can be used to save bandwidth.
-If previously `disabled` and then `enabled`, all packets necessary to initialize the stream MUST be resent.
+If previously `disabled` and then `enabled`, all packets necessary to initialize the stream MUST be resend.

 Reverse user data
 -----------------